Good for You (Selena Gomez song): Writing and production

 The song was then reworked by Nolan Lambroza who increased its tempo.
 Initially, there was no plan for the song to feature another artist.
 A fan of hip hop, Gomez felt constrained from incorporating the genre and collaborating with rappers on her previous releases due to her age and young fanbase.
 However, for her second album, she reconsidered.
-Also a fan of R&B, the singer noticed that "Good for You" shared similarities to the genres, specifically in tempo and felt that it was the sound the song should have.
+Also a fan of R&B, Gomez noticed that "Good for You" shared similarities to the genres, specifically in tempo and felt that it was the sound the song should have.
 At the time, she was also a fan of rapper ASAP Rocky's 2015 album At.
 Long.
 Last.
 ASAP — whose love she cited as "influent" [sic] in her decision to collaborate with him —, and thought "Good for You" had a vibe that was suited to Rocky's music.
 The rapper's participation happened organically; Gomez texted Rocky and sent him the song after receiving his contact details through Lambroza and her management.
 Rocky responded positively, having "literally loved" it and recording a verse the next day at Downtown Studios in New York City, New York.
 His vocals were produced by frequent collaborator Hector Delgado.
 This was the first time Gomez had collaborated with a rapper on one of her tracks.
 She also insisted that Rocky should experiment with the song beyond a rap verse.
 Consequently, he and Delgado co-produced it and added beats, instruments, as well additional bass and snares.
 Although this is a pop song, Rocky still used the same production process from his music.
 In an interview for MTV News, he explained: "You just go in.
 Go for the kill.
 I mean, it wasn't the type of song you try to go into...
 It was just like me telling her, you sure you wanna go here with me?
 I gotta change the beat.
 I gotta talk my shit.
 My jiggy shit".
 Talking about Rocky's contribution, Gomez said: "I was totally prepared for a 'No, I'm good, thank you', it was so great and he changed some of the production of the song, which made it better, and I let him have like full-on freedom with everything, it was really fun".